A nearly optimal randomized algorithm for explorable heap selection: Introduction

 The explorable heap selection problem can be thought of as a \emph{search game} \cite{theoryofsearch} and bears some similarity to the \emph{cow path problem}.
 In the cow path problem, an agent explores an unweighted unlabeled graph in search of a target node.
 The location of the target node is unknown, but when the agent visits a node they are told whether or not that node is the target.
 The performance of an algorithm is judged by the ratio of the number of visited nodes to the distance of the target from the agent's starting point.
 In both the cow path problem and the explorable heap selection problem, the cost of backtracking and retracing paths is an important consideration.
 The cow path problem on infinite $b$-ary trees was studied in \cite{goos_near_1995} under the assumption that when present at a node the agent can obtain an estimate on that node's distance to the target.

 Other explorable graph problems exist without a target, where typically the graph itself is unknown at the outset.
-There is an extensive literature on exploration both in graphs and in the plane.
-For more information we refer to \cite{Berman1998, kamphans} and the references therein.
+There is an extensive literature on exploration both in graphs and in the plane \cite{Berman1998,kamphans}.
+In some of the used models the objective is to minimize the distance traveled \cite{banerjee_graph_2023,baligacs_exploration_2023,megow_online_2012,kalyanasundaram_constructing_1994}.
+Other models are about minimizing the amount of used memory \cite{diks_tree_2004}.
+What distinguises the explorable heap selection problem from these problems is the information that the graph is a heap and that the ordinal of the target is known.
+This can allow an algorithm to rule out certain locations for the target.
+Because of this additional information, the techniques used here do not seem to be applicable to these other problems.

 \paragraph{Outline} In \Cref{sec:problem} we formally introduce the explorable heap selection problem and any notation we will use.
 In \Cref{sec:algorithm} we introduce a new algorithm for solving this problem and provide a running time analysis.
 In \Cref{sec:lowerbound} we give a lower bound on the complexity of solving explorable heap selection using a limited amount of memory.